prantlf/NaturalDocs/README.md

 ### Italic, Strikethrough and Monotype

 You can make a portion of text italic by surrounding it with plus signs.
-You can make a portion of text struck-through by surrounding it with hyphens instead.
-If you put hyphens instead of *every* space inside the text part too, they will be replaced with spaces.
+You can make a portion of text struck-through by surrounding it with tildas instead.
+If you put tildas instead of *every* space inside the text part too, they will be replaced with spaces.

-> Some +italic text+ and some -struck-through text-
+> Some +italic text+ and some ~struck-through text~
-> and yet -more-struck-through-text-.
+> and yet ~more~struck-through~text~.

-Some *italic text* and some ~struck-through text~ and yet ~more struck throughtext~.
+Some *italic text* and some ~struck-through text~ and yet ~more struck through text~.